samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper/Tips_for_reading_the_Bitcoin_whitepaper.md

 I had no idea where to start learning, so I turned to LinkedIn to see if I was connected to anyone who worked in the space.
 Luckily enough, [Justin Gregorious](https://twitter.com/jtgregorius) (who works at CoinList) went to Boston College with a buddy of mine from an internship.

 Justin recommended I read [Cryptoassets](https://www.amazon.com/Cryptoassets-Innovative-Investors-Bitcoin-Beyond/dp/1260026671) by Chris Burniske and get on twitter.
 I took his advice, and immediately got hooked for good.
-Still, I didn't feel ready to read something so daunting as the whitepaper.
+Still, I didn't feel ready to read something so daunting as the [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf).

 A few months of twitter scrolling later, I started as a strategy analyst at Fidelity, where I attended a crypto-101 presentation led by [Andy Fowler](https://www.linkedin.com/in/andy-fowler-cfa-131a8529/).
 Soon after, I read [The Bitcoin Standard](https://www.amazon.com/Bitcoin-Standard-Decentralized-Alternative-Central/dp/1119473861) per the recommendation of [Brian Wright](https://twitter.com/brian_wright21?s=20).